rehierl/html-outliner-spec/readme.md

    contains notes on different aspects of HTML that are related to the outline algorithm; i.e. notes on HTML elements and boolean attributes.
 1. [outliner-chapter](./outliner-chapter.md) -
    contains notes on chapter [4.3.9.
-Headings and sections](https://w3c.github.io/html/sections.html#headings-and-sections) (Editor's Draft, 2017-05-03).
+Headings and sections](https://w3c.github.io/html/sections.html#headings-and-sections).
 1. [outliner-steps](./outliner-steps.md) -
    contains the outline algorithm's steps as defined in [4.3.9.1.
-Creating an outline](https://w3c.github.io/html/sections.html#creating-an-outline)
+Creating an outline](https://w3c.github.io/html/sections.html#creating-an-outline).
-   (Editor's Draft, 2017-05-03).
 1. [pseudocode](./pseudocode.md) -
    contains the result of trying to write down the outline algorithm's steps using pseudocode.